Bugs5382/node-hl7-client/README.md

 ## Node HL7 Client
+A pure Node.js HL7 Client
-Node.js client library for creating a HL7 Client which can publish a properlly formatted HL7 message to a source.
+that allows for communication to a HL7 Broker/Server that can send properly formatted HL7 messages with ease.
+It can also parse and then you can extract message segments out.

 This includes a:
 * the Client, which can connect to a HL7 server and send messages and get response back from that Hl7 Server and do something with the results if needed.
 * The Parser, will decode an HL7 messages
-* the Builder, can create a properly formatted HL7 message(s) to be sent.
+* the Builder, can create a properly formatted HL7 message(s) to be sent either a single message, batch of messages, or batch of messages written into a file.

 Benefits: